virtual-labs/exp-file-format-converter-au/experiment/procedure.md

  &nbsp;

-5. Click on “Submit”; the FASTA file format will be displayed in the text area which can be downloaded by clicking on the “Download result”.
+5. The FASTA file format will be displayed in the text area which can be downloaded by clicking on the “Download result”.

 <img src="images/7.png" title="" />